runtimeverification/mir-semantics/docs/semantics-notes.md

 We recommend reading through the [MIR construction](https://rustc-dev-guide.rust-lang.org/mir/construction.html) section of the `rustc` dev guide.
 It provides a good insight on what some Mir constructs mean.

-Another useful resource if the `rustc` dev guide [Glossary](https://rustc-dev-guide.rust-lang.org/appendix/glossary.html).
+Another useful resource is the `rustc` dev guide [Glossary](https://rustc-dev-guide.rust-lang.org/appendix/glossary.html).

 We keep an assortment of notes we see relevant to the sematnics below: